 - Treatment that combines the most successful therapies with the least impact of side effects

-Impact of DNA on Precision Medicine
+Impact of Genetics on Precision Medicine

 To develop individually-tailored treatment plans, doctors must understand many aspects of a patient’s health, including:

 - Environmental factors

 The foundation of our precision medicine program is the Michigan Oncology Sequencing Program, or Mi-ONCOSEQ.
 This program, which launched in 2010, involves sequencing the DNA and RNA of metastatic cancers and normal tissue to identify alterations that could help drive treatment.
 More than 2,000 patients – adults and children, with a variety of cancer types – have had their tumors sequenced through the program.